Pierre-HB/BluePrintMaker/README.md

 	 + Merger/Spliter
 	 + Black box
  - Supr to delet object
- - Dashed type for proliferator links
+ - Dashed type for proliferator links (maybe not)
  - Node API to automatically manage:
 	 + input and output on the same line (maybe use tables)
-	 + dragging of input/output to have better layout
  - PDF Export
  - Black box creation from other Blue print
  - Saving of current project
  - TUTO
+ - CTRL Z

 # DONE
  - BluePrint Style in colors